jmmorgan/trumpbot2016/README.md

 * Try to treat TemplateContentNode implementations as immutables (limit setting of ivars to initializer)
 * Look into organizing AIML files in a way that makes more logical and/or intuitive sense for TrumpBot.
 * Add selenium tests or request tests for chat UI.
-* Put TrumpBot on Twitter?
+* Post a random line to Twitter on a regular basis (once every few hours)